alexnitta/employee-directory/README.md

 The app is split into `client` and `server` directories. `client` contains the frontend UI, which consists of a React application using Apollo Client for API calls and state management. `server` contains the backend API, which is built with GraphQL (with Apollo Server) and Dgraph.

+More details are given within the README.md files in each folder.

 ### Starting up the `server`

 You'll need to make sure Docker ([Mac](https://docs.docker.com/docker-for-mac/install/)/[Windows](https://docs.docker.com/docker-for-windows/install/)) is installed before you begin.